IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 This algorithm takes as input a set of images like those in the scene above and designates one arbitrary image to be the “reference image.”
 The algorithm outputs the distance from the reference camera plane to each point in the scene, along with the camera poses from which each photo was taken relative to the reference camera pose.

 The key to this algorithm is a warping operation that renders the scene from a given pose using given scene geometry.
-If we have the correct scene geometry and camera poses, we can warp the other images into the view of the reference camera, and we should get images that look the same as the reference image.
-We optimize the depth and pose estimates until we are able to reconstruct the reference image given the other images.
+If we have estimated the correct scene geometry and camera poses, we can warp the other images into the view of the reference camera, and we should get images that look the same as the reference image.
+To produce depths maps, we optimize the depth and pose estimates until we are able to reconstruct the reference image given the other images.

 ![depth from motion graph]({{ site.url }}/assets/simple_depth/depth_from_motion_graph.svg)